sollarp/voice-assistant-chatgpt/README.md

 Compose Chat app using Kotlin.
 Very simple UI includes preview every component to easy to understand Compose not require additional fake data or other method.
 Advantages:
 - Fast and Easy
-- multi language
+- Multi language
-- simple but elegant UI.
+- Simple but elegant UI.

 ## About